-Once January rolled around, it was like a flip had switched in his mind that he knew this was the path forward and he was going to give it everything he had to make this work.
+Once January rolled around, it was like a flip had switched in his mind and he knew this was the path forward and he was going to give it everything he had to make this work.

 Unfortunately, that wasn’t what he’d pursue for long.
 I’m not sure if they ran out of money, ran out of passion, or he just wanted to focus more on business and entrepreneurship topics instead.

-Whatever the cause, some people might look at that like a failure, and 14 months of wasted effort.
+Whatever the cause, some people might look at that like a failure and 14 months of wasted effort.

 But I highly disagree.
 And I’m sure Nathan would as well.

 While this business didn’t grow the way he probably thought it would, it taught Nathan a lot about how to build an audience and grow a newsletter.